 - Level AAA – You may satisfy these requirements in order to make it easier for some groups to access the web content.

 Moving from WCAG 2.0 to WCAG 2.1

-Much like Xbox did when it made its new systems backward compatible, WCAG 2.1 builds upon and is backward compatible with WCAG 2.0.
+Similar to the way many video game consoles make new systems backward compatible, WCAG 2.1 builds upon and is backward compatible with WCAG 2.0.
 This approach means that anyone conforming to 2.1 is also covering 2.0 guidelines.
-So, what’s new with WCAG 2.1?
+What’s new with WCAG 2.1?

-The following Success Criteria released by W3C showcases what’s new in WCAG 2.1 and what level of WCAG compliance (A – AAA) the guideline applies to.
+The following Success Criteria released by W3C showcases the new website accessibility standards in WCAG 2.1 and what level of WCAG compliance (A – AAA) the guideline applies to.